ptdecker/cbasics/README.md

 * extraspecials.txt - Contains extra spaces, backslashes, tabs, and backspace characters
 * comment.txt       - A C program containing test scenarios for 'nocomment.c'
 * linttest.txt      - Test file for 'minilint.c'

+##License

+These solutions are copyright under the terms of the GNU GENERAL PUBLIC LICENSE v3 (see LICENSE) with the following exceptions:

+* The code used to implement the 'strlen()' function in selected exercises, including but possibly not limited to: itoa.c, itoaw.c, and itob.c are highly based upon the P.J.
+Plauger's wonderful work "The Standard C Library".
+As such, per the terms outlined in the preface of this work (p. xii), I include the following verbiage:  "Portions of this work are derived from The Standard C Library, copyright (c) 1992 by P.J.
+Plauger, published by Prentice-Hall, and are used with permission."

+* In addition, some of the solutions presented draw from Tondo and Gimpel's most helpful "The C Answer Book."
+In several cases, I worked out my own solutions then found better optimizations and cleaner ways of handling things based upon Tondo and Gimpel's work.
+This work is a bit dated and even in the places where their solutions were drawn from the code presented here has been updated closer to the c99 standard.
+In addition, many suggestions driven by the 'splint' linter have been incorporated causing further shift away from "The C Answer Book."
+THe Tondo and Gimple book I drew from has a copyright of 1989.
+I have not researched if it has been renewed or expired.

+Finally, by definition, the code presented here draws from, and directly answers the excercises presented within, Kernighan's and Ritchie's fundamental "The C Programing Language, 2nd Edition."
+This foundational work from 1988 (2nd edition) and 1978 (1st edition) remains to this day one of the best guides to the C language.